Seeing double: How to avoid buying a stolen and cloned car

 Look at classified advert listings to get a feel for your chosen car’s market value.
 The Auto Trader website ranks cars into categories such as Good Price, Fair Price and Lower Price to give you some guidance.

 If the seller is asking less than 70 percent of the typical market price for a vehicle, be on your guard.
-There is rarely such a thing as a bargain, and certainly not if the car turns out to be a clone.
+There is rarely such a thing as a bargain, and certainly not if your car turns out to be a clone.

 Thief